Houzy116/ALLUM/README.md

 # Satellites Reveal Recent Increases in Global Land Surface Albedo that Moderate Global Warming

 This repository contains the code and data for the study titled **"Satellites reveal recent increases in global land surface albedo that moderate global warming"**.
-The study examines how recent changes in global land surface albedo contribute to moderating global warming.

 ## Repository Structure